The Stained Glass Mural

 The mural, although it looks like stained glass, is actually made of stabilized polyester resins cast onto a reinforced fiberglas backing between metal-impregnated "lead lines".
 At 120 feet long, it's believed to be among the largest of its kind in the world.
 Finished in 1976 to coincide with the opening of the new building, the mural consists of 24 4x5-foot panels that portray the history of what is now the Yukon Territory.

-The ninth panel is currently out for repairs due to what seems to be a separation of the layers that's causing dark spots to appear in several of the panels.
-Once a remedy has been found, the other affected panels will also be removed and repaired.
+Several of the panels are being removed one by one over several years to repair what seems to be a separation of the layers that's causing dark spots to appear in several of the panels.

 David Maclagan was living in West Vancouver when he created this piece, later lived in Chilliwack, and now lives in Great Britain near the University of Sheffield where he occasionally lectures.
 He has worked in a wide array of artistic media over the past four decades, and has published several books and numerous articles on art (drawing in particular), Outsider Art, art therapy and imaginal psychology.